DavidVogelxyz/vim/README.md

 # Vim configuration file

+## Plugins

-The following are plugins that have been hardcoded:
+The following are plugins that have been hardcoded with no issues:
+- jiangmiao/auto-pairs
 - tpope/vim-pathogen
 - tpope/vim-surround